Tariq5mo/Tariq5mo/README.md

 # Hi, I'm Tariq! 👋

-I am a passionate back-end development student, driven by a curiosity for technology and a love for solving complex puzzles.
-My journey involves delving into the world of software development, exploring new ideas, and sharing my insights with the community.
+🔥 Coding isn't just a job—it's a puzzle I solve with passion.

+I'm a Software Engineer who thrives on transforming complex problems into elegant, scalable solutions.
+My journey into tech began with a spark of curiosity during my rigorous training at ALX Software Engineering (inspired by Holberton School), where late-night coding sessions and collaborative projects taught me the art of resilience and the thrill of seeing lines of code come to life.

 ## Tariq's GitHub Stats